Scotland: Military

 As one of the countries of the United Kingdom, the British Armed Forces are the armed forces of Scotland.
-Of the money spent on UK defence, about £3.3 billion can be attributed to Scotland as of 2018/2019.
+Of the money spent on UK defence, about £3.3 billion could be attributed to Scotland in 2018–2019.
 Scotland had a long military tradition predating the Treaty of Union with England.
 Following the Treaty of Union in 1707, the Scots Army and Royal Scots Navy merged with their English counterparts to form the Royal Navy and the British Army, which together form part of the British Armed Forces.
 The Atholl Highlanders, Europe's only remaining legal private army, did not join the Scots Army or Royal Scots Navy in merging with English armed forces, remaining a private army not under the command of the British Armed Forces.

 Numerous Scottish regiments have at various times existed in the British Army.
 Distinctively Scottish regiments in the British Army include the Scots Guards, the Royal Scots Dragoon Guards and the 154 (Scottish) Regiment RLC, an Army Reserve regiment of the Royal Logistic Corps.
 In 2006, as a result of the Delivering Security in a Changing World white paper, the Scottish infantry regiments in the Scottish Division were amalgamated to form the Royal Regiment of Scotland.
 As a result of the Cameron–Clegg coalition's Strategic Defence and Security Review 2010, the Scottish regiments of the line in the British Army infantry, having previously formed the Scottish Division, were reorganised into the Scottish, Welsh and Irish Division in 2017.
 Before the formation of the Scottish Division, the Scottish infantry was organised into a Lowland Brigade and Highland Brigade.

 Because of their topography and perceived remoteness, parts of Scotland have housed many sensitive defence establishments.
-Between 1960 and 1991, the Holy Loch was a base for the US fleet of Polaris-equipped ballistic missile submarines.
+Between 1960 and 1991 the Holy Loch was a base for the US fleet of Polaris-equipped ballistic missile submarines.
 Today, His Majesty's Naval Base Clyde, 25 mi north-west of Glasgow, is the base for the four Trident-armed ballistic missile submarines that comprise the Britain's nuclear deterrent.